spacelift-io/user-documentation/docs/concepts/configuration/runtime-configuration/README.md

         terraform_version: 0.13.0
         environment:
             AWS_REGION: eu-west-1

 ```
-{% endcode %}

 The top level of the file contains three keys - `version` which in practice is currently ignored but may be useful in the future, `stacks` containing a mapping of immutable [stack id](../../stack/#name-and-description) to the [stack configuration block](./#stack-configuration-block) and `stack_defaults`, containing the defaults common to all stacks using this source code repository.
 Note that corresponding stack-specific settings will override any stack defaults.

 .

 !!!
 Info
     Since we adopted everyone's favorite data serialization format, you can use all the YAML shenanigans you can think of - things like anchors and inline JSON can keep your config DRY and neat.

 ## Purpose of runtime configuration